yjiao/codeforces_predict/README.md

 ## Requirements
-Note that packages marked as "not in production" means that while these models were used during the project, they are not present in the final codecoach.fun website. for variosu reasons.
+Note that packages marked as "not in production" means that while these models were used during the project, they are not present in the final codecoach.fun website.

 - Python 2.7
 - PostgreSQL 9.6.3